dip2370/http-server-coding/README.md

 python main_http_server.py
 This will start the FastAPI app on http://127.0.0.1:5000.

-How to check the HTTP server:
+==>  How to check the HTTP server:
-To check the server’s response, simply open your browser or use a tool like curl and visit:
+To check the server’s response, simply open your browser and visit:

-arduino
-Copy
-Edit
 http://127.0.0.1:5000/random
 To get a float instead of an integer, append the query parameter like this: